-The left side of the ME Series is equipped with the following features (see Figure 1-3):
+The left side of the RD Series is equipped with the following features (see Figure 1-3):

 - Exhaust Air Vent ventilation openings that allow heated air to be removed by the internal cooling fan. - Model/Serial Number Label includes model/serial number information, date of manufacture, and inverter and charger specifications.
-See the ME Specifications in Appendix A for more information and the different models that are available. - AC Access Cover provides access to the internal AC wiring terminal block.
+See the RD Specifications in Appendix A for more information and the different models that are available. - AC Access Cover provides access to the internal AC wiring terminal block.
 This terminal block is used to hardwire all inverter AC input and output wiring connections.
-Remove the two screws to access the AC wiring terminal block.
-The ME2000 models do not have the AC wiring terminal block. - 16 Input Circuit Breaker this circuit breaker protects the unit's internal charger wiring and pass-thru relay while in Standby Mode.
+Remove the two screws to access the AC wiring terminal block. - 16 Input Circuit Breaker this circuit breaker protects the unit's internal charger wiring and pass-thru relay while in Standby Mode.
 This circuit breaker will pop out when it opens.
 Press in to reset.
-This input circuit breaker is not branch-circuit rated, therefore, branch-circuit rated breakers must be installed in the inverter's input wiring. - Output Circuit Breakers these circuit breakers are branch-rated, but only provided on the ME2000-15B, ME2000-20B, ME2012-15B, and ME2012-20B models.
-They allow the inverter AC loads to be connected directly to the inverter's output without requiring an inverter sub-panel.
-These circuit breakers pop out when they open.
-Press in to reset.
-They can also be manually pulled out to disconnect the inverter's loads.
+This input circuit breaker is not branch-circuit rated, therefore, branch-circuit rated breakers must be installed in the inverter's input wiring.